How Many Votes is a Lie Worth? Measuring Strategyproofness through Resource Augmentation: Introduction

-\paragraph{Resource Augmentation} Our method is inspired by a classical result in auction theory by \citet{bulow1994auctions}.
+The definition of manipulation potential is inspired by a classical result in auction theory by \citet{bulow1994auctions}.
 Take a single-item auction involving bidders with i.i.d.\ valuations.
-Here, a mechanism designer trying to maximize revenue faces challenges analogous to a strategic voter: the optimal auction may not be simple and requires knowing the distribution of bidders' valuations.
+Here, a mechanism designer trying to maximize (expected) revenue faces challenges analogous to a strategic voter: the optimal auction may not be simple and requires knowing the distribution of bidders' valuations.
 Further, the correct choice under one distribution can significantly hurt revenue under another~\citep{hartline2021mechanism}.
 Luckily for the designer, as \citeauthor{bulow1994auctions} show, running a second-price auction with $\nvote+1$ bidders will generate at least as much revenue as the revenue-maximizing auction with $\nvote$ bidders.
-Much like a voter reporting her truthful preferences, a second-price auction is simple and requires no knowledge of preferences.
-Intuitively, the theorem shows that the auctioneer is better off finding an additional bidder than to try and learn the bidders' preferences and compute the optimal auction.
+Much like a voter reporting her truthful preferences, running a second-price auction is simple and requires no knowledge of preferences; in other words, it is \emph{prior-free}.
+Intuitively, the theorem shows that the auctioneer is better off finding an additional bidder than trying to learn the bidders' preferences and compute the optimal auction.